Do you enjoy eating cereal and oatmeal? Chances are yes, everyone likes cereal!

 Ever wonder why 1 out of 2 people gets cancer now?
 Autoimmune diseases?

-My guess is weedkiller is one factor of many similar unfortunate ones.
+My guess is weedkiller in our everyday foods is one of the many likely unfortunate factors.

-I’d like to look at the ingredients list of the same cereal box in the ’50s (if you can find one let me know).
+I’d like to look at the ingredients list of the same cereal box in the 1950’s.

 My guess is that the Cheerios from the past are night and day different.
-The only thing the new labels are missing are the glyphosate-in-cereal-fact.
-It should be in the ingredients label, because it’s a main one.
+The only thing the new labels are missing are “glyphosate”.
+It should be on there because it’s become a main added ingredient.

-The only companies deserving anything are those without ties to these toxic food producing companies.
+The only companies deserving purchases from us are those without any ties to the toxic food producing companies.